darccyy/tloc/README.md

 ### Arguments

 `name`: Label name.
-Must be string. `"..."` string markers are unnecessary
+Can be string. `"..."` string markers are unnecessary.
+Same rules as `LABEL`, but with variables

 ## GO